tugrulates/blog/demoscene.md

 I assume that anyone who has read this far was familiar with demoscene.
 If not, things will get more weird for the reader.
 As if that was a missing ingredient.

 Before papers, magazines were distributed with disks.
 That’s not correct but the point is that people used to distribute magazines on floppy disks.
-One would get a magazine disk, insert it into your disk drive, run the program inside the disk, and read articles that the code displayed.
+One would get a magazine disk, insert it into the disk drive, run the program inside the disk, and read articles that the code displayed.

 [Worldcharts](https://worldcharts.untergrund.net/) was a magazine that was distributed as a disk image for [Amiga](https://en.wikipedia.org/wiki/Amiga) computers.
 I made a small demo, called Digital Paper, to promote its upcoming issue in 2006.
 That upcoming issue was never released.
 Even today, people make and distribute other disk magazines.